 In addition, it takes time to repaint vehicles indicating the responsible carrier's name and USDOT number, transfer registrations, obtain state specific registrations, ensure the drivers are qualified, update insurance, and create ELD accounts to name a few.

-A note should be put in the file designating the date of the acquisition or merger to indicate why the files have a different motor carrier identified.
+A note should be put into the file designating the date of the acquisition or merger to indicate why the files have a different motor carrier identified.

-Be care though, the file is brought in warts and all.
-Any deficiencies in the existing file will also be transferred to the new DOT number.
+Be careful though, the file is brought in warts and all.
+Any deficiencies in the existing files will also be transferred to the new DOT number.
 At the very least, the transferred files should be audited by a trained compliance specialist.

-The J. J. Keller®Trucking Authority Service can handle the operating authority for your merger or acquisition quickly and easily.
-Our team of experienced Compliance Specialists can:
+J. J. Keller®Trucking Authority Services can handle the operating authority for your merger or acquisition quickly and easily.
+Our team of experienced Authority Advisors can:

 We've been working with trucking companies for over 65 years and are ready to help you.